lexlogic/lexlogic/README.md

-## Hi 👋 I am Pratik!
+## Hi 👋 I am Nick!

-I am a developer who is passionate about stuff like deep learning and data science.
-Few tech that I enjoy working in are Python, C++, Plotly-Dash, PyTorch, and  AWS.
-I am actively looking for opportunities in Data Science.
-Recently, I have just started with tech-blogging!
+I am a security engineer who is passionate about stuff like web technologies and network penetration testing.
+Few tech that I enjoy working in are Python, Java, Ruby, and PHP.
+Recently, I have just started doing writeups for Hack the Box!
+I also moderate the Discord for the Hack the Box Team.

-- 👨🏽‍💻 Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
+- 👨🏽‍💻 Currently working, learning and growing my skillset in IoT devices.
-- 🤝 Open for collaborations in deep learning, analytics and data science.
+- 🤝 Open for collaborations in information security.
 - 😊 Willing to contribute in opensource development projects.
-- 👍 Looking for opportunities to join as an intern/full time in deep learning fields.
-- 👨 Know more about me at [Sourcerer](https://sourcerer.io/pr2tik1)
+- 👨 Know more about me at [Sourcerer](https://sourcerer.io/logicsec)
-- 🌐 Visit my [porfolio website](https://pr2tik1.github.io/) for complete background and contact.
+- 🌐 Visit my [porfolio website](https://logicsec.github.io/) for complete background and contact.

 <details open>
 <summary>🤝 <b>To connect with me<b></summary>